 If you haven’t set or recently re-evaluated your college savings goals, you might want to take a few minutes to visit the Planning Tools page on our website.
 You can set that college savings goal, compare long-term tax benefits, or even see the cost of waiting to save.
 Whatever the amount you are able to dedicate to college savings, if you are an Ohio taxpayer you will enjoy tax-free growth and a deduction from your Ohio taxable income by choosing to save with CollegeAdvantage.
 And, if you’ve made it this far and don’t already have a CollegeAdvantage Direct account, today’s a great day to open an account!

 We also have other tools available in the CollegeAdvantage Direct 529 Savings Plan to help you and your family reach your college savings goals:

 - Ugift® – Family and friends often look for significant, meaningful ways to celebrate holidays, birthdays, graduations, and other special occasions.
 With the CollegeAdvantage Direct Plan, you can get a unique Ugift code for each of your beneficiaries.
 The code can be shared with family and friends to allow them to make lasting gifts to your child’s college savings account.
 Without ever sharing your account number or your child’s social security number, anyone can contribute securely online at Ugift529.com.

 - AIP – We offer the Automatic Investment Plan (AIP) so that you can make savings an easy habit.
 AIP allows you to make automatic, regular contributions from any bank account.
 Just log in to your Direct Plan account and select “Automatic Investments” under Asset Management in the menu.
 Many account owners use this plan to set money aside before they have a chance to spend it on something else.

 *You can make contributions at any time that such contributions will not cause your account value to exceed the Account Limit for Contributions (formerly Maximum Account Value) as described in the CollegeAdvantage Direct Plan Offering Statement and Participation Agreement.
-Beginning Jan.
-1, 2018, the Account Limit for Contributions will be $462,000.
+As of Jan.
+1, 2012, the Account Limit for Contributions will be $517,000.